HannyOM/my-flask-todo-app/README.md

 ## Requirements:

-NOTE: For any installation you do not know yet, please check YouTube for a video tutorial on how to install it.
+NOTE: For any installation you do not know yet, please check YouTube for a video tutorial.

 You should have installed: